 Appendix 1: Consultation & approval of this Policy

-In reviewing this Policy, we consulted widely with licence holders, residents, and many other groups or organisations with interest in Elmbridge or with gambling.
-We carried out the consultation between 27 July 2020 and 18 October.
+In reviewing this Policy, we consulted with licence holders, residents, and many other groups or organisations with interest in Elmbridge or with gambling.
+We carried out the consultation between 02 August 2023 and 01 September 2023.

 List of consultees